rdfostrich/article-swj2020-cobra/content/solution.md

 and can be queried in the meantime.
-From the moment that this delta chain becomes too long, or some other treshold has been exceeded, then an offline fix-up algorithm is triggered that will effectively *reverse* this delta chain, and place a snapshot at the end, after which a new forward delta chain can build upon.
+From the moment that this delta chain becomes too long, or some other treshold has been exceeded, then an offline fix-up algorithm is triggered that will effectively *reverse* this delta chain, and place a snapshot at the end, where a new forward delta chain can be built upon.

 [](#algorithm-fixup) shows a sketch of our fix-up algorithm in pseudo-code.
-First, the all aggregated deltas in the chain will be extracted as non-aggregated deltas by calling [existing DM functionality in OSTRICH](https://rdfostrich.github.io/article-jws2018-ostrich/#delta-materialization).
+First, the aggregated deltas in the chain will be extracted as non-aggregated deltas by calling [existing DM functionality in OSTRICH](https://rdfostrich.github.io/article-jws2018-ostrich/#delta-materialization).
 We store the deletions as additions, and the additions as deletions.
 Next, we create a new delta chain, and insert these reversed deltas by calling [existing ingestion functionality in OSTRICH](https://rdfostrich.github.io/article-jws2018-ostrich/#ingestions).
 Once ingestion is done, the existing delta chain is replaced by our new delta chain.